DanielGorban/ResumeSite/README.md

 3. Add a section heading underneath like this:

         ## Heading name

+    According to Etter there should be a bias towards including headers as they make the wroting more aprochible.

 4. Write what you want in it.
+As a recommendations for something like a job postion you can write something like this:

+        **Job Title -** _Company Name_, StartDate – EndDate
+        * Information about the job

+    Using inline styles to offset offset different sections of the job description help with visual clearity and makes it easy to find inprted informaion.

 5. Repeat step 3 and 4 until everything you wanted to include in the resume is there.
 #### Hosting
-1. Create a GitHub account
+1. Create a GitHub account.
-2. Create a repository and make sure it is public
+2. Create a repository and make sure it is public.
-2. Go to setting in the repository
+2. Go to setting in the repository.
-3. Go to the pages page under Code and automation
+3. Go to the pages page under Code and automation.
-4. Pick the source and save
+4. Pick the source and save.
-5. After waiting for a bit refresh the page
+5. After waiting for a bit refresh the page.
-6. Click on the **Visit site** button on the GitHub Pages page
+6. Click on the **Visit site** button on the GitHub Pages page.
 #### Running
 Using a terminal:
 * To run use the following in the teminal while being in the root of the file:

         pelican -r -l
 Using GitHub:
-1. Go to setting in the repository
+1. Go to setting in the repository.
-2. Go to the pages page under Code and automation
+2. Go to the pages page under Code and automation.
-5. Click on the **Visit site** button on the GitHub Pages page
+5. Click on the **Visit site** button on the GitHub Pages page.

 ## Further Resources/Readings
 * [GitHub Tutorial](https://docs.github.com/en/get-started)